Mechanical Engineering BSME Degree

 Gain a Gateway to an Array of Engineering Careers

 Graduates of the mechanical engineering program work in organizations ranging from large corporations to government offices.
-Many grads go on to earn their master’s degree in mechanical engineering.
+Many graduates go on to earn their master’s degree in mechanical engineering.

-Employers of our graduates include these and many more such organizations: Trane, Carrier, Air Rover, General Dynamics, General Electric, Schlumberger, Lockheed Martin, Orion Pipeline, NASA, VME Process and Texas Instruments.
+Here's a partial list of companies and organizations employing our graduates: Trane, Carrier, Air Rover, General Dynamics, General Electric, Schlumberger, Lockheed Martin, Orion Pipeline, NASA, VME Process and Texas Instruments.

 Bachelor’s in Mechanical Engineering: Blending Theory & Practice.